nneonneo/sstic-2023/writeup.md

 Your new Trois Pains Zéro bakery has decided to innovate in order to avoid queues and allow you to taste our flagship recipe: the famous quatre-quarts (pound cake).
-From July 1, 2023, you will only need to acquire a Non-Fungible Token (NFT) from our collection [on OpenSea](https://testnets.opensea.io/assets/goerli/0x43F99c5517928be62935A1d7714408fae90d1896/1), and present it in store to receive your precious cake.
+From July 1, 2023, you will only need to acquire a Non-Fungible Token (NFT) from our collection <a href="https://testnets.opensea.io/assets/goerli/0x43F99c5517928be62935A1d7714408fae90d1896/1">on OpenSea</a>, and present it in store to receive your precious cake.

 The purchase page will soon be available for all our customers and we hope to see you soon at the store.